 Professor Andy Charlwood

-Andys main research interests are in the use of digital technologies in HR and people management, with a particular focus on the healthcare workforce, and job quality and subjective wellbeing at work.
+Andys main research interests are in the use of digital technologies in HR and people management, with a particular focus on the healthcare workforce.
 He is particularly interested in the ways in which AI analytics and the digitisation of people management are changing HRM and workers’ experiences.
 His research is interdisciplinary in its approach, drawing on ideas and methods from the sociology of work and employment, work psychology and labour economics.
+He co-organises the European Institute for Advanced Management Studies workshop on People Analytics and Algorithmic Management.

-Andy has held research grants from the Department of Trade and Industry, the Advisory, Conciliation and Arbitration Service (ACAS) and the British Academy.
-He is currently working on a National Institute for Health Research funded project looking at the relationships between workforce and care quality in care homes (https://twitter.com/StarqThe).
+Andy has held research grants from the Department of Trade and Industry, the Advisory, Conciliation and Arbitration Service (ACAS) and the British Academy and the National Institute for Health Research (NIHR).
+He has recently completed an NIHR funded project examining relationships between workforce factors and care quality in English care homes using novel machine learning methods.
 He is a founder member of the HR Analytics Think Tank (https://www.hranalyticsthinktank.com/) a University/Industry research collaboration.
-In 2014 he held a year-long research fellowship, funded by the British Academy, to investigate job satisfaction and subjective well-being at work in Britain from a sociological perspective, looking at how social norms and social structure shape the expectations and aspirations that people have about work and how this in turn shapes their evaluations of subjective well-being.
+He is a member of the ESRC Digital Futures at Work Research Centre (Digit).

 - BA (hons) History, University of Liverpool